The Malady Lingers On

-The Malady Lingers On is a collection of eight videos by Morrissey released in late 1992.
+The Malady Lingers On is a collection of eight videos by the English singer Morrissey released in late 1992.
 It includes all the promos shot between 1988 and 1992, bar Our Franks.

 The title of this compilation is taken from a sentence in the Marshall McLuhan and Quentin Fiore collido-scope The Medium is the Massage.
 It was initially released on VHS in 1992 and was rereleased on DVD in 2004.

 It was rated 3 out of 5 stars by the Los Angeles Times.